samuelludwig/c-notes-and-excercises/notes_on_pointers_and_strings.md

 - if I reference '*num',
     I am referencing the value that num is pointing to, which is the value at x's address, **5**

+- ^this last one in particular^ is often referred to as **dereferencing** the pointer, i.e. "getting the value of what I'm pointing to"

 ***
 ***